Before Your Visit

-After the medical examination is complete, a dental anethesia resident will conduct their evaluation, ask questions about the patient's medical history, and explain the process and risks of general anethesia.
-The resident will answer any questions about general anethesia.
-After the consultation, the patient will need to sign a consent form in order to receive anethesia.
+After the medical examination is complete, a dental anesthesia resident will conduct their evaluation, ask questions about the patient's medical history, and explain the process and risks of general anesthesia.
+The resident will answer any questions about general anesthesia.
+After the consultation, the patient will need to sign a consent form in order to receive anesthesia.

 Once the proper paper work, consents and examinations are complete, the operating room is prepared for treatment.
 You will again be asked to wait during this process.